kellyle404/Risk_analysis_tech_stocks/README.md

-# Empirical-Analysis-of-Determinants-of-Economic-Growth-in-Australia
+# Empirical Analysis of Determinants of Economic Growth in Australia

-An empirical study investigating determinants of economic growth in Australia, analysing factors such as GDP, investment, inflation, human capital, demographics and trade openness.
+This project investigates the determinants of economic growth in Australia from 1995 to 2019, employing an autoregressive distributed lag (ARDL) model.
+Factors examined include GDP, investment, inflation, human capital, demographics, and trade openness.